Entongsu/work/work_log.md

  [0.72801132 0.72801132 0.72801132]]

- I have change the second point into a very different location and other points change into the same location.
+1)I have change the second point into a very different location and other points change into the same location.

 And the video has showed the changed of the points.